shijianjian/DIA/README.md

 ---
 **News**
+- [Sept.
+2024] We released a [huggingface space](https://huggingface.co/spaces/shijianjian/Dissolving-Transformation) for you to play with dissolving transformations.
 - [July 2024] We are integrating to [Kornia](https://github.com/kornia/kornia)!
 You may access StableDiffusion-based dissolving transformations with `kornia.filters.StableDiffusionDissolving` or use it as an augmentation `kornia.augmentation.RandomDissolving`.
 Kornia welcomes contributors for their AI-based light-weight operations!
 - [July 2024] Our paper is accepted to ECCV2024!
 ---